marcus67/little_brother/API.md

 #### Event Type `START_MASTER`

-This event is sent to all new clients exactly once after sending their first message to the server.
+This event is sent to all clients exactly when the server is (re-)started.
+This will trigger all clients to send their active processes using `PROCESS_START` events.
+This ensures that after the master has come up it will have a comprehensive view of all active user processes on the clients.

     {
         "delay": 0,